-Assistant Program Director of Simulation and Clinical Education
+Assistant Program Director of Simulation

-The Assistant Program Director of Simulation and Clinical Education is a member of the University Of New England School Of Nurse Anesthesia faculty and reports directly to the Program Director of the Nurse Anesthesia Program.
-Some of these responsibilities are shared with the Program Director, especially clinical.
+The Assistant Program Director of Simulation is a member of the University Of New England School of Nurse Anesthesia faculty and reports directly to the Program Director of the Nurse Anesthesia Program.
+Some of these responsibilities may be shared with the Program Director.
 This individual has several responsibilities that include, but are not limited to:

 - 1. Coordinating the simulation component of didactic courses. - 2.
-Recommending a remediation plan for students that are not prepared to enter the clinical setting after the completion of the two didactic semesters. - 3.
-Coordinating a probationary simulation experience for students that have been placed on probation and are struggling in the clinical setting and/or have been dismissed from the clinical setting due to poor clinical performance and/or attitude. - 4.
-Coordinating the clinical assignments of students and overseeing the clinical phase of the program. - 5.
-Serves as the course coordinator for all Clinical Practicums providing students with the practicum syllabi and learning objectives to be used during the clinical phase. - 6.
-Serves as the principle contact and liaison between the School of Nurse Anesthesia and the Clinical Affiliate Sites. - 7.
-Approves all personal time off that is not in the scope of the time off delineated by the Program and University. - 8.
-Evaluates the student's clinical progress utilizing formative and summative evaluations, in addition to clinical faculty feedback, to determine the grade for each clinical practicum. - 9.
-Provides student mentoring and counseling. - 10.
-Provides recommendations for any disciplinary action to the MSNA Program Director. - 11.
+Recommending a remediation plan for students that are not prepared to enter the clinical setting after the completion of the two didactic semesters. - Coordinating a probationary simulation experience for students that have been placed on probation and are struggling in the clinical setting and/or have been dismissed from the clinical setting due to poor clinical performance and/or attitude. - 4.
+Provides student mentoring and counseling. - 5.
+Provides recommendations for any disciplinary action to the MSNA Program Director. - 6.
 Other duties assigned by the MSNA Program Director.